Skip to content

 The Ultimate Guide to Shih Tzu Haircuts & Styles

 If you’ve ever wondered, “What does my client really mean when they ask for a puppy cut?” you’re in the right place.
-In this post, we'll be exploring some of the best Shih Tzu haircuts out there - from classic top knots to trendy teddy bear cuts - that will impress even the most discerning pet parents.
+In this post, we'll be exploring some of the best Shih Tzu haircuts out there - from classic top knots to trendy teddy bear cuts - that will impress even the most picky pet parents.

 Jump Ahead: